tabrasel/music-club/README.md

 3. Implement the feature.
 When doing so, try to make clean and modular commits that follow [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) guidelines.

-4. Increment the version number in `package.json` following [Semantic Versioning](https://semver.org/) guidelines.
+4. Increment the version number in `package.json` following [Semantic Versioning](https://semver.org/) guidelines and run `npm install` in order to update `package-lock.json`.

 5. Document the feature in the `CHANGELOG,md` under 'Unreleased'.